Main Content

 • Three-element vector of Cartesian coordinates in meters.
 In this case, each coordinate in the vector starts at the origin and lies along the specified points on the x-, y-, and z-axes.

-• Two points in space, each specified as three-element vectors of Cartesian coordinates.
-In this case, the antenna rotates around the line joining the two points in space.
+• Two points in space, specified as a 2-by-3 matrix corresponding to two three-element vectors of Cartesian coordinates.
+In this case, the antenna rotates around the line joining the two points.

 For more information, see Rotate Antennas and Arrays.